-Canon 800D versus Nikon D850
+Canon 800D vs Nikon D850

-The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D850 are two digital cameras that were announced, respectively, in February 2017 and July 2017.
+The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D850 are two digital cameras that were officially introduced, respectively, in February 2017 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (800D) and a full frame (D850) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 45.4 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (38 percent) than the Canon 800D.
 Moreover, the D850 is substantially heavier (89 percent) than the 800D.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (800D) and the Nikon Lens Catalog (D850).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |2.||Nikon D850||146 mm||124 mm||79 mm||1005 g||1840||Y||Jul 2017||3,299|